TomShacham/http4js/README.md

 #### To do

-- daves advice
-- dont have to create a new Body for Response
+- add a type or interface for Filter, instead of referring to it as HttpHandler -> HttpHandler.
+Then you can add the "then" methods to it to recreate the chaining?
+- support express backend
-- other client verbs
+- other client verbs, PUT, PATCH, HEAD etc.
 - write docs